Yellowstone’s Boiling River No Longer Boils

 What is the Boiling River?

-The Boiling River is created where a large hot spring enters the Gardner River, allowing the hot and cool waters to mix into a temperature comfortable enough to bathe in.
-The natural hot tub makes a great place to stop and relax while soaking in the warm water and soaking up the natural beauty of Yellowstone.
+The Boiling River was created where runoff from a large hot spring used to enter the Gardner River, allowing the hot and cool waters to mix creating a temperature comfortable enough to bathe in.
+The natural hot tub made a great place to stop and relax while dipping in the warm water and soaking up the natural beauty of Yellowstone.

-Yellowstone’s Boiling River is located approximately 2 miles north of Mammoth and 2.9 miles south of the park’s North Entrance.
+Yellowstone’s Boiling River was located approximately 2 miles north of Mammoth and 2.9 miles south of the park’s North Entrance.

-Driving south from Roosevelt Arch on Hwy 89/N. Entrance Road, look for a sign that says “45th Parallel of Latitude Halfway Between Equator and North Pole.”
-Drive a short distance farther south (about three miles south of Roosevelt Arch) and look for a parking area on the east side of the road.
+Driving south from Roosevelt Arch on Hwy 89/N. Entrance Road, there is a sign that says “45th Parallel of Latitude Halfway Between Equator and North Pole.”
+Visitors would drive a short distance farther south (about three miles south of Roosevelt Arch) and look for a parking area on the east side of the road.

-Park here, bring your towel and walk upstream about a half-mile from the parking area to where the footpath intersects with the river.
-Dress warmly if it is winter time since you do have to walk a half-mile.
-You’ll also want to keep your eyes open for elk that pass through the area.
-At the end of the flat trail, you’ll find the Boiling River, marked by large steam clouds.
+You would park here and walk upstream about a half-mile to where the footpath intersects with the river.
+At the end of the flat trail, you’d find the Boiling River, marked by large steam clouds.

 The Boiling River is closed following the June 2022 flood.
 Below is a video from 2018, before the flood altered the course of the river.